 It happens when using Cinema 4D Hair with standard renderer on objects that have quad or ngon polygons (non-triangles), for example on characters that should obviously have quads all over for a good polyflow.

-But all of a sudden the hair starts to get black dark shadows in a checkerboard-like fashion, meaning some hair strands render great but some are very dark almost black at the roots.
+But all of a sudden the hair starts to get black dark shadows in a checkerboard-like fashion that losely follow the mesh structure, meaning some hair strands render great but some are very dark almost black at the roots.

-Why does this happen
+Why does this happen?

 So far so good, but the Hair unfortunately does not stick to the surface of the underlying trianlge polygons but interpolates from the 4 vertex-points of the quad polygon across the quad-polygon, making some hair go beneath the surface of the quad polygon.

-Now how to fix this
+How to fix this

 - Either get rid of your quads, but this really is a bad solution for rigged meshes

-- go into the Hair object and in the Hair tab there is a subtab called root that has an offset option, that pushes the Hair slightly outward.
+- Go into the Hair object and in the Hair tab there is a subtab called root that has an offset option, that pushes the Hair slightly outward.
 Increase this to something like 0.2 or so or test it with higher values if it is not enough.

 Bam!
 Your Hair gets shaded correctly.
 You might have to increase your Hypernurb subdivision on your mesh, if you have to increase the Hair offset too much to make the Quads as flat as possible.